StarConKW/starconkw.github.io/index.md

 ---

 <div class="lead pretty-links">
-StarCon is a two-day software engineering conference held in Waterloo, Ontario.
-Join us for two days of lightning talks about technology, computer science, programming, and the joy of learning about them!
+StarCon is a two-day software engineering conference held in Waterloo, Ontario with two days of lightning talks about technology, computer science, programming, and the joy of learning about them!

+## Where and When

+StarCon was held at University of Waterloo on January 6th and 7th, 2018.
+Information about a potential StarCon 2019 will be announced soon.

 ## Who's speaking?
 Can I apply to speak?

-Check out our [invited keynotes and speakers](speakers/#keynotes)!
-Learn about how you can speak at StarCon [here](/cfp/).
+Check out our [2018 invited keynotes and speakers](speakers/#keynotes)!
+Our call for proposals to speak at StarCon has closed but you can learn more about it [here](/cfp/).

-## Where and When

-StarCon will be held at University of Waterloo on January 6th and 7th, 2018.

 ## Who Can Attend